Likelihood-free stochastic approximation EM for inference in complex models: Theophylline example: sufficient statistics for SAEM

-\paragraph{Example in section \ref{sec:theoph}: sufficient statistics for SAEM} Recall that the statistics we are about to construct are required for standard SAEM to run (e.g. SAEM-SMC) but not for SAEM-SL.
+Recall that the statistics we are about to construct are required for the standard SAEM to run (e.g. SAEM-SMC) but not for SAEM-SL.
 The complete likelihood is given by

 where the unconditional density $p(x_0)$ is disregarded in the last product since we assume $X_0$ deterministic.
 Hence the complete-data loglikelihood is

 Here $p(y_j|x_j;\btheta)$ is a Gaussian density with mean $x_j$ and variance $\sigma^2_{\varepsilon}$.
 The transition density $p(x_i|x_{i-1};\theta)$ is not known for this problem, hence we approximate it with the Gaussian density induced by the Euler-Maruyama scheme, that is